Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 client = OpenAI()

-# Generate full embedding
+# Generate embedding with reduced dimensions server-side

 res = client.embeddings.create(